What is the customer lifecycle?

 Awareness management strategy:

 Developing a strategy for building awareness should be a significant part of your marketing plan.
 At this stage, you have a more-or-less blank slate, and the opportunity to try out a few things and see what works.

-Find out where awareness is currently coming from, and aim to maximise that.
-You can do this by adding some quick feedback listening posts to areas like your ecommerce checkout, newsletter signup form or account registration, asking people how they heard about you.
+Find out where awareness is currently coming from, and aim to maximize that.
+You can do this by adding some quick feedback listening posts to areas like your e-commerce checkout, newsletter signup form, or account registration, asking people how they heard about you.
 A single multiple-choice question can provide valuable data.